-When applying for a certificate, the representative shall present the original copy of a ROC identity card or passport such that HiPKI RCA can authenticate the identity of the representative.
+Not applicable for CA established by CHT.
+For CA not established by CHT, CA certificates must be applied for by representatives appointed by official document (individuals authorized to submit cross-certificate applications).
+When applying for a CA certificate, the representative shall present the original copy of a ROC ID or passport such that HiPKI RCA can authenticate the identity of the representative.
 The representative's ID number, name and household address information must be cross-checked together against the application information submitted by the CA.